ricalmang/raachem/README.md

 # Manually delete the old "raachem" if you had it (pre installer versions)
 # "cd" to the directory that contains the 'setup.py' file
-# Run one of the following commands as apropriated (including the dot charachter):
+# Run one of the following commands as apropriated (including the dot character):
 #
 # py -m pip install .
 # python3 -m pip install .